DrProfesor/jai-bgfx/README.md

 # jai-bgfx
 Bindings for [bgfx](https://github.com/bkaradzic/bgfx)

 Supports windows, but could be extended to include more.

-Includes some builts windows x64 Release libs.
+### Includes
+* Some built x64 windows Release libs
+* Hello World program